fauna-labs/edge-gateway-sample-fastly/README.md

   ```
   fastly compute deploy
   ```
-  When prompted to provide a domain, click Enter to accept the generated value.
+  ℹ️ When prompted to provide a domain, click Enter to accept the generated value.
 Wait a few seconds for the service to deploy.
 You should see the progress on the terminal.

 ## Next steps